Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-01-variables.md

 They all mean the same thing.
 Keep in mind that **myFavoriteNumber++** only happens when incrementing by 1.
 If you want to increase by another number, you can only use the latter two.

 ## Scope

-Another thing to notice is that **var myFavoriteNumber** is declared above the setup() function.
+Another thing to notice is how I declare **var myFavoriteNumber** above the setup() function.
 That means it can be seen in the setup and draw functions as well as any other methods that we might define.

-If we declare a variable inside of a method like this.
+Declaring a variable inside of a method looks like this.

 ```html